 So, we suggest that you go to the vet at least once every two months to keep this dog checked for any long-term diseases.

-The lovely full coat of the Drentsche Patrijshond is surprisingly low maintenance, but it’s definitely wise to keep his or her needs in mind, especially during seasonal shedding.
+The lovely full coat of the Drentsche Patrijshond is surprisingly low maintenance, but it’s wise to keep his or her needs in mind, especially during seasonal shedding.